donno/donno.github.io/docs/_drafts/runc-idea-part-2.md

 * Cons
     * Do need to know the port.

 This approach does seem easy to automate, especially with the hooks.

 ### iproute2
-First things to relise is the `ip` command from BusyBox does not have the `netns` subcommand, so `iproute2` is needed to peruse that.
+First things to account for is the `ip` command from BusyBox does not have the `netns` subcommand, so `iproute2` is needed to peruse that.

 Special thanks to Murat Kilic [article][6] about network setup with runc and